Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 This guide walks you through everything you need to know, from eligibility and required documents to application steps, visa fees, and how to maintain lawful status throughout your stay.
 By understanding each stage clearly, you can navigate the process confidently and avoid common mistakes that lead to delays or denials.

 A B1 visa issuance covers short-term business activities such as attending meetings, negotiating contracts, or participating in professional conferences.
-A B2 US tourist visa covers leisure travel, visiting family or friends, and receiving medical care.
+A B-2 visa covers leisure travel, visiting family or friends, and receiving medical care.

-Most applicants receive a combined B1/B2 visa, which allows both business and tourism activities during the same trip.
+Most applicants receive a combined business and tourist visa, which allows both business and tourism activities during the same trip.

 To qualify for a B1/B2 visa, you must convince a consular officer during your interview that your visit is temporary and that you have no intent to immigrate.
 Eligibility primarily depends on your purpose of travel, financial preparedness, and ties to your home country.

-Important note: Working, studying, or engaging in productive employment while on a B1/B2 visa is prohibited.
+Important note: Working, studying, or engaging in productive employment while on a visitor visa is prohibited.
 Doing so can result in immediate visa cancellation and possible future entry bans.

 Understanding how long you can legally remain in the United States is essential to maintaining a valid visitor status.
-Your B1/B2 visa does not automatically determine how long you can stay.
+Your Tourist visa for USA does not automatically determine how long you can stay.
 It only allows you to request entry at a U.S. port of entry.

 The actual duration of your visit depends on decisions made by U.S. Customs and Border Protection (CBP) once you arrive.